Logins and Passwords

 IT will NEVER ask you to send your password through email.
 These are attempts to get you disclose your user name and password to an unauthorized outside party.
 In rare circumstances, we may ask for it verbally to troubleshoot an issue only after both parties are comfortable with whom they are speaking.

 Never share your personal login password with a co-worker; even your supervisor.
 If your supervisor would like your same access, they should request it from IT.
 Sharing of your password to anyone outside of IT is a violation of the college’s Acceptable Use Policy.

 Never write down your password.
 Use a 15+ character jingle phrase that is easily remembered.

 Refrain from using your SIC email account for personal use.
 If you leave SIC, to make sure important emails are still being received by someone, your supervisor gets to decide what happens to your account.
 This means, in addition to your SIC business emails, your personal email could be forwarded to your supervisor.
-On the flip side, refrain from using your personal email for college business.
-All college business should be conducted through your SIC provided email account.
+On the flip side, do not use your personal email for college business.
+All college business must be conducted through your SIC provided email account.

 HR will inform IT of employee terminations.
 However, it is helpful for supervisors to notify us of the last work day.
 Otherwise, it could be till the next board meeting before an employee’s access is removed.

 Notify us anytime a student worker with computer privileges leaves.
 HR is never informed of these terminations.

 You should lock your workstation (Windows Key + L) anytime you are away from your desk.
 This will help fulfill your obligation to protect employee and/or student records.
 If you forget, the “system” will force an auto-lock after about ten minutes of inactivity.
 Hint: shaking your mouse will prevent locking when just having a discussion with someone in your office, etc.